zosky/zoskyCube/README.md

 # Vue Timeline App

 ## Description
 A feature-rich Vue 3 application for visualizing and tracking game-related events, deaths, and statistics.
 The app provides interactive timelines, live-updating death counters, Steam game integration, and data visualization using ECharts for charting and Tailwind CSS for styling with Vite for fast development.
+Data is stored and managed via Google Sheets integration.

 ## Features
 - Interactive timeline of game events and deaths